DxNext/2016-Oct-L2/Linux/Module2-AppDeployment/02-go-live.md

 ## Create user account and populate database

-1. Sign up and create the user `'admin'` with the password `'password'`.
+1. In the Northwind website click on the `'Sign up'` button on the top right and create the user `'admin'` with the password `'password'`.

-1. Now use the npm package `'migrate'` to populate the database and review the new elements in the website.
+1. Back in your SSH session inside the `'northwind'` folder use the npm package `'migrate'` to populate the database and review the new elements in the website.

     ```bash
+    cd ~/northwind
     migrate up
     ```